-Kourtney Kardashian Sizzles In Leopard Print Bikini
+Kourtney Kardashian Sizzles In Leopard-Print Bikini

 “PERFECTION PERSONIFIED.
 I mean, none of us really know you but from what I see, you are an amazing mother, and you are a woman who has her strong beliefs in things and stands by them.
 That to me, is amazing.
 Keep doing what you’re doing because it certainly works!’

-Another follower kept things a bit lighter, and simply said “Ummm STOP!
+Another follower kept things a bit lighter and simply wrote, “Ummm STOP!
 Love this entire outfit!”